-Non-observation of WIMP in direct detection and indirect detection challenge the conventional form of self-interacting dark matter, which motivates people to study viable generalizations of self-interacting dark matter in order to overcome stringent constraints such as pseudo-Dirac self-interacting dark matter~\cite{Zhang:2016dck}.
-The basic strategy for model building is to find a mechanism that realize correct dark matter abundance in early universe without leading to a large elastic scattering rates with nucleon.
-Hidden sector dark matter~\cite{Berlin:2016vnh,Tenkanen:2016jic,Okawa:2016wrr,Berlin:2016gtr,Escudero:2017yia} is one of the most attractive choices following the strategy, where dark matter freezes-out of thermal equilibrium entirely within its own hidden sector particle, i.e. mediator.
-It provides a portal between hidden and visible sector.
-Therefore mediator can decay into visible sector particles and connect the two sectors.
-In order to remove large elastic scattering between dark matter and nucleon, we hypothesizes the coupling between mediator and hidden sector particles is ultra-tiny so that hidden sector is entirely decoupled from visible sector thermal bath.
+The non-observational evidence of WIMP in both direct detection and indirect detection challenges the traditional form of SIDM, which leads to the study of viable generalizations of SIDM to overcome stringent limitations such as pseudo-Dirac SIDM~\cite{Zhang:2016dck}.
+The basic strategy for model building is to find a mechanism that realizes correct DM abundance in the early universe without causing a large elastic scattering rate with nucleon.
+Hidden sector (HS) DM~\cite{Berlin:2016vnh,Tenkanen:2016jic,Okawa:2016wrr,Berlin:2016gtr,Escudero:2017yia} is one of the most attractive options following the strategy, where DM freezes out of thermal equilibrium entirely within its HS.

-A decoupled hidden sector is assumed to contain only two particles i.e. dark matter and mediator for simplicity in this paper.
-The large mass hierarchy between dark matter and mediator offers a promising existence of long-range interaction.
-As a result, self-interacting dark matter can be naturally realized in this class of models.
-In addition, radiative bound state formation is inevitable.
-In this paper we thus present a systematic study of the thermal relic by illustrating NMSSM as our benchmark model of hidden sector.
-In order to overcome constraint from direct detection, the authors in~\cite{Wang:2014kja} proposed a general NMSSM rather than conventional scale invariant NMSSM to host self-interacting DM where the direct coupling $\lambda SH_u H_d$ is very tiny.
-Therefore, mediator decay is retarded and can be out-of-equilibrium.
-Under this condition, singlino sector becomes effectively hidden sector where large self-interaction cross section without direct detection constraint is realized.